-The Kubrick DCX lacks a plinth as is mostly seen in most turntables and is instead supported by a skeletal aluminum chassis which features three pods of different lengths that have been elongated and extended from a central point so as to also serve as a base for the platter bearing.
+The Kubrick DCX lacks a plinth as is mostly seen in most turntables and is instead supported by a skeletal aluminum chassis which features three pods of different lengths that have been elongated and extended from a central point to also serve as a base for the platter bearing.
 Given the unusual shape of the pods, it is quite difficult to accurately measure each of them from the center of the chassis out to the center of its supporting foot.
-However, from a rough estimation, they seem to measure 200mm for the left front pod, 150mm for the rear pod, and 250mm for the right front pod.
-The supporting feet at the ends of the pods have also been sized differently with diameters of 70mm for the left front foot, 60mm for the right front foot, and 40mm for the rear foot.
+However, from a rough estimation, they seem to measure 200mm (left front pod), 150mm (rear pod), and 250mm (right front pod).
+The supporting feet at the ends of the pods have also been sized differently with diameters of 70mm (left front foot), 60mm (right front foot), and 40mm for the rear foot.
 The height of each foot is fully adjustable, and all of them come with rounded soft polymer tips.

 The Kubrick DCX turntable is sold and shipped in an impressive well-designed packaging that features a sturdy white carton with multi-layered and compartmentalized foam inserts.

 If you enjoyed this post, then you’ll like our turntable stand list here www.premier-recordsinc.com/best-of-player-stands-cabinets-tables-consoles.